EU executive calls for review of bloc's insurance rules

 The aim of the request was to look at “whether we can change the calibration to support investment”, Hill told a conference.

-EIOPA has already looked at ways to tweak EU insurer capital rules, known as Solvency II, to make it easier for insurers to buy securitised debt to raise funds for economic growth.
+EIOPA has already looked at ways to tweak EU insurer capital rules, known as Solvency II, to make it easier for insurers to buy securitized debt to raise funds for economic growth.

 He said he will publish a discussion paper towards the end of the year on giving consumers access to a better choice and “keener prices” in retail financial products.